Narek-Pogosian/new-project/README.md

 This is an e-commerce project built with Next.js 15, featuring both an admin section for managing categories and products, and a customer-facing shop interface with product sorting, filtering, and pagination.
 It also includes individual product detail pages for customers.

+## Tech Stack

+- **Next.js 15**
+- **Postgres**
+- **Tailwind CSS**

 ## Features

 ### Shop Page:

 - **Product Sorting**: Customers can sort products based on various criteria.
-- **Filtering by Category**: Customers can filter products by category.
+- **Filtering by Category**: TODO: more filtering options, can filter products by category for now.
 - **Pagination**: Products are paginated for better browsing experience.
+- **Searchbox** Coming soon

 ### Product Details Page:

-Customers can view detailed information about each product and select based on product attributes.
+- **Detailed Info**: Customers can view detailed information about each product and select based on product attributes.
+- **Reviews**: Coming soon

 ### Serverside cart:

-The cart is managed server-side and can be accessed both anonymously or by a signed-in user.
-Anonymous users have a unique cartToken stored in cookies, allowing them to maintain their cart during the session.
-Signed-in users have their cart linked to their account, stored in the database for seamless access across devices.
-This ensures a consistent and persistent cart experience, even after page reloads or logging out.
+The server-side cart is accessible to both guests and signed-in users.
+Guests use a cookie-stored cartToken to retain their cart during the session, while signed-in users have their cart saved in the database for access across devices.

 ### Admin Section:

-- **Manage Categories**: Admins can create and manage product categories.
+- Admins can create and manage product categories.
-- **Manage Products**: Admins can create, edit, and delete products.
+- Admins can create, edit, and delete products.

-### TODO:
+### Orders:

-- **Orders**
-- **Reviews**

-## Tech Stack

-- **Next.js 15**: Framework used for building both the front-end and back-end.
-- **Postgres** (or another database): For storing product and category data (adjust as needed).
-- **Tailwind CSS**: For styling the app.
+- A very simple order system with no payment functionality it's just a simple form
+- Orders can be place anonymously or by a signed-in user, if signed in then the user will be able to track and view their orders.
+- TODO: show succes message or redirect to a new success page after creating order.